deanmorin/mysql_yearweek/README.md

 ## Limitations

 This only works with `1584-01-01` and later.
-Before that are Julian calendar dragons.
+Before that be Julian calendar dragons.

 ## MySQL Yearweek Modes
 The following table from the [official MySQL docs] describes how each mode is expected to behave.